aduboseh/iter/STATUS.md

 The **SCG-MCP Substrate** has achieved mathematical closure and is certified ready for **SCG-PILOT-01** field validation.
 All substrate components are frozen under governance, protected by CI/CD enforcement, and validated by 46 passing tests.
 The system enforces 7 runtime invariants with automatic quarantine, maintains immutable lineage integrity, and provides complete operational telemetry.

-**Current State**: Substrate boundary sealed, pilot launch guide published, certification dossier prepared, connectome v2 architecture scaffolded.
+**Current State**: Substrate boundary sealed, SCG-PILOT-01 Day-0 complete, Day-1 authorized, infrastructure deployed and stable, quarantine cleared, monitoring operational.

 ---